Nsfr750/MSR605/Docs/MSR605 Programmer’s Manual.md

 > 0 1 1 1 0
 ? (*) 1 1 1 1 1

-* Note: The ì;î is start sentinel and ì?î is end sentinel of tk2 & 3 of ISO format.
+* Note: The ‚Äú;‚Äù is start sentinel and ‚Äú?‚Äù is end sentinel of tk2 & 3 of ISO format.

 As an example the following information will be written to the card: